Have questions? We're here.

 Grizzly bear family

 Alaska is home to both black bears (Ursus americanus) and grizzly bears (Ursus arctos horribilis).
 Nearly 98 percent of the United States' grizzly bears live in Alaska.
 They are found throughout the state, but are salmon hungry, so some of the best places to look for grizzlies are in salmon country in the southwestern region of the state and along the coast of the Gulf of Alaska.
 Black bears, which actually range in color from blue-black to cinnamon brown to even a rare creamy white, are usually spotted inland, in forested areas.
 Unlike the larger grizzlies, which are adapted to plains habitats, black bears are excellent climbers, with curving claws well-adapted to scaling trees.
-Kodiak bears (Ursus arctos middendorffi) are a sub-species of the grizzly and found only on the Kodiak archipelago.
+Kodiak bears (Ursus arctos middendorffi) are a subspecies of the grizzly and are found only on the Kodiak archipelago.
 At 1,500 pounds, they are the largest recognized subspecies of brown bears.
-In sea ice of the Arctic region, the lucky traveler might have the chance to spot the elusive, brilliant white polar bear (Ursus maritimus).
+In the sea ice of the Arctic region, the lucky traveler might have the chance to spot the elusive, brilliant white polar bear (Ursus maritimus).
 All bears should be observed from a distance of at least 100 yards (90 meters).

 Moose